Active shooter prevention trainer sees surge in training calls from schools

 RELATED: How do area school districts classify lockdowns?

-Miller is the president of Lionheart International Services group and says he’s seen a surge in schools, places of worship and businesses wanting training, as well as pranksters calling in the SWAT team.
+Miller is the president of Lionheart International Services and said he's seen a surge in schools, places of worship and businesses wanting training, as well as pranksters calling in the SWAT team.

 The school sent out a message that the threat turned out to be a Nerf gun, notifying parents.

-“It’s absolutely a scary situation when your child is in a possibly harmful situation and you’re not there beside them to guide them," said the parent of an eighth grader, who only gave her name as Alexandri.
+“It's absolutely a scary situation when your child is in a possibly harmful situation and you're not there beside them to guide them," the parent of an eighth-grade stuent said.

-“Relief but still kinda on alert.
-He’s a child and I’m sure he doesn’t know what’s going on within the school."

-Miller says his advice is to always be alert and aware, and encourages schools to take action on prevention.
+Miller said his advice is to always be alert and aware.
+He also encourages schools to take action on prevention.

-“We need to understand that law enforcement resources are limited, therefore it could take them time to get there therefore you got to have a plan,” Miller said.
+"We need to understand that law enforcement resources are limited," Miller said.
+"Therefore, it could take them time to get there.
+Therefore, you got to have a plan."

 The school district requires schools to have 11 lockdown drills.